 © Creative commons

 Installation requires great care, the biggest risk comes from a ‘blowout’ where a wall section fails.
-So if you’re doing it yourself, be ready with ply wood and bracing to plug any holes.
+This is not the ideal 'do it yourself' technique, we recommend getting pros.

 SIPS- Structural Insulated Panels